as8675/Amazon-sentiment-analysis/terraform/application/README.md

-# Terraform Script for Data Processing Flow
+# Terraform Script to Start Application

 ## What will this script do?
 - Clone the Latest Changes from Git 'main' branch.